Shek Pik: Rock carvings

-Rock carvings from the neolithic age were found by Chen Kung-chiek in Shek Pik in 1939 when the local villagers told him there was an engraved carving on the upper part of the beach and to the west of Tung Wan.
+Rock carvings from the Neolithic age were found by Chen Kung-chiek in Shek Pik in 1939 when the local villagers told him there was an engraved carving on the upper part of the beach and to the west of Tung Wan.
 There was the second carving found on the opposite side of the valley.
-It has been split into two parts by lightning and the rock is now lying face down so the carving can not be seen.
+It has been split into two parts by lightning and the rock is now lying face down so the carving cannot be seen.

 According to the local villagers, there is the third carving further up the valley.
 This carving, (later called "the upper Shek Pik Rock Carving" to distinguish it from the one found on the Shek Pik Beach) was found on a steep slope in Shek Pik in 1962.
 The carving is at 350 m above sea level.

 The Lower Shek Pik Rock Carving, located about 300m from the coastline, was listed as a declared monument of Hong Kong in 1979.